GoogleCloudPlatform/puppet-google-compute/README.md

   the value of sizeGb must not be less than the size of the sourceImage or the size of the snapshot.

+##### `type`

+  URL of the disk type resource describing which disk type to use to create the disk.
+Provide this when creating the disk.

 ##### `source_image`

   The source image used to create this disk.
 If the source image is